 You will widen your knowledge of the industry by working with professional companies, attending performances and working from live industry related assignment briefs.

 You will be taught by experienced teachers and industry professionals in purpose built fully equipped studios, theatres and classrooms.

 Working as a company with a professional ethos, you will receive teaching in a broad range of specialist units that make up the Level 3 Extended Diploma, examples of units studied are Dance Performance, Singing Skills for Actors and Dancers and Contemporary Theatre Performance.
 You will acquire a variety of techniques that will challenge and enable you to develop your own style in preparation for higher education and a career within the industry.

-Equipment: Students are required to wear Nescot performing arts standard uniform which includes black t-shirt and joggers/leggings.
-The fee for this uniform is approximately £40 and can be ordered at Nescot during enrolment.
+Equipment: Students are required to wear Nescot performing arts standard uniform which includes black t-shirt and sweatshirt.
+The fee for this uniform is approximately £27.50 and can be ordered at Nescot during enrolment.
 Students will also need a textbook, ballet and tap shoes - approximately £53.

-Visits: Enrichment visits will be arranged throughout the programme and will cost in total for the year between £50 - £100.
+Visits: Enrichment visits will be arranged throughout the programme and will cost in total for the year approximately £80.

 Four GCSEs at grade 4 or above including English.
 You will also be asked to attend an audition, where you will be required to perform a rehearsed scripted monologue, dance or song.

 A level 2 Diploma at Merit, Plus English and Maths.
 If you are not a progressing from the Level 2 Performing Arts course, you will be required to perform a rehearsed scripted monologue, dance or song.
 A good reference from your current tutor is also required for attitude, behaviour, attendance and punctuality.